Crystal UHD vs QLED: Which is Better?

 The price of QLED TV is noticeably higher because the picture display technology is of better quality than Crystal UHD.

-Samsung’s 2022 TV line does not use the marketing name Crystal UHD.
+Samsung’s 2022 television series no longer employs the marketing term Crystal UHD.
 However, the processors of the younger models are called Crystal Processor 4K.

 A Comparison of The Two Technologies